top of page

 Medications

-Some prescription medications, over the counter medications, and supplements may cause GERD.
-Consult your HCP or pharmacist to discuss your medications if you have questions.
+Some prescription medications, over-the-counter medications and supplements may cause GERD.
+Consult your health care provider or pharmacist to discuss your medications if you have questions.

 GERD Symptoms

 The most common symptom of GERD is heartburn (acid indigestion).
 It is described as a burning chest pain that starts behind your breastbone and moves upward to your neck and throat.
 Many people describe that it feels like food is coming back into the mouth, leaving an acid, sour or bitter taste, lasting as long as 2 hours.
-Besides pain you may also have nausea, bad breath, trouble breathing, difficulty swallowing, vomiting, the wearing away of tooth enamel, or the feeling of a lump in your throat.
-If you have acid reflux at night, you may also have a lingering cough, laryngitis that comes on suddenly or gets worse, or issues with sleep.
-If you have concerns with any of these symptoms, follow up with your HCP!
+Besides pain, you may also have nausea, bad breath, trouble breathing, difficulty swallowing, vomiting, the wearing away of tooth enamel or the feeling of a lump in your throat.
+If you have acid reflux at night, you may also have a lingering cough, laryngitis that comes on suddenly or gets worse or issues with sleep.
+If you have concerns with any of these symptoms, follow up with your health care provider.

-Many of our members are coming into this program without a gallbladder, and are concerned that they will have issues following the plan, or with weight loss because of this.
+Many of our members are coming into The Program without a gallbladder and are concerned that they will have issues following The Food Plan or with weight loss because of this.

-To recap from last week, the liver is a large organ located above the stomach in the upper abdomen.
-The liver produces bile which is stored in the gallbladder, stores glucose and nutrients and also helps remove toxins from the body.
+The liver is a large organ located above the stomach in the upper abdomen.
+The liver produces bile, which is stored in the gallbladder, stores glucose and nutrients and also helps remove toxins from the body.

-The good news is that your body can still function well without a gallbladder!
-Although it acts as a storage area for your bile, the liver amazingly adapts to this change in your body and will still produce bile!
-However, it does this by producing it in continuous drips delivering it directly into the small intestine.
+The good news is that your body can still function well without a gallbladder.
+Although it acts as a storage area for your bile, the liver amazingly adapts to this change in your body and will still produce bile.
+It does this by producing it in continuous drips delivering it directly into the small intestine.
 This means that your body is still capable of producing bile for the emulsification of fats.

-Some people have no issues without having a gallbladder.
-However, others may have to monitor foods that may cause them digestive discomfort like gas, bloating and diarrhea, limit the ingestion of fried fatty foods, or limit large meals.
-But as discussed below, The Livy Method supports those without a gallbladder really well!!!
+Some people have no issues without a gallbladder.
+However, others may have to monitor foods that may cause them digestive discomfort, like gas, bloating and diarrhea, having to limit the ingestion of fried fatty foods or large meals.
+As discussed below, The Livy Method supports those without a gallbladder very well.

 Inflammatory bowel disease (IBD) is a general term used to describe disorders that involve chronic inflammation of the digestive tract.
 The 2 major types of IBD include: